jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

   .. code-block:: python

-    AttributeError: module 'sleep_duration' has no attribute 'duration'
+    AttributeError: module 'src.sleep_duration' has no attribute 'duration'

   I add the error to the list of Exceptions_ encountered